Cher... Special: Video released

 The complete "West Side Story Medley" is available in the DVD edition of The Farewell Tour as a special feature.
-Some of the individual segments (particularly Cher and Parton's "song lyric conversation") have appeared on YouTube.

 In 2020, Time Life released the DVD set The Best of Cher, which included Cher...Special and Cher... and Other Fantasies (1979) as bonus features.
 It was an edited version of the special and does not include Rod Stewart, or Dolly and Cher's conversation.